 I got a flattering request a few months back.
-Unpaid, but still, an exiting project.
+An unpaid but exiting project.
 A lot of heart and a small budget.
 Do you want to join?

 Yes, I said, without much hesitation, and started writing, testing and recording.
 When I delivered my part of the deal it still felt fun and playful.